mdbdev/learn-mdb-dev/_react-native/projects/match-the-members.md

 Then, link your repository to the Gradescope assignment for this project.

-Finally, please submit a screen recording of your working app here: [https://mdb.dev/submit-project/](https://mdb.dev/submit-project/).
+Finally, please submit a screen recording of your working app here: [Submit MDB Project](https://forms.gle/VNA5HxDig9XWuYpKA).